-Ask your provider about converting your planned visits into telemedicine — and don't let appointments slide.
+Ask your provider about converting your planned visits to telemedicine — and don't let appointments slide.

-"It's essential to maintain chronic conditions like diabetes and high blood pressure so you don't end up in the hospital where you could be exposed to COVID," Dr. Colon-Emeric says.
+"It's essential to maintain chronic conditions like diabetes and high blood pressure so you don't end up in the hospital" where you could be exposed to other illnesses, Dr. Colon-Emeric says.

 Plan to log onto your doctor's portal 15 minutes before the appointed time.
 "That way, you can call the office if you're having trouble," Dr. Aronson says.

 Social interaction is an essential ingredient to seniors' wellbeing and is linked to a lower risk of many serious health conditions, including Alzheimer's, osteoporosis, heart disease and cancer, according to the National Institute on Aging.